RaphaelEjike/Tackling_Phishing_Threats/README.md

 ### How to Use Password-Protected Attachments

-1. Create Password-Protected Files: Use tools like Microsoft Office or WinZip to create password-protected files.
-2. Share Passwords Securely: Share the password through a secure channel, separate from the email containing the attachment.
+i) Create Password-Protected Files: Use tools like Microsoft Office or WinZip to create password-protected files. ii) Share Passwords Securely: Share the password through a secure channel, separate from the email containing the attachment.

 ### Conclusion
 Implementing file type restrictions and using password-protected attachments are crucial steps in enhancing your organization’s email security